 When can you file an Unlawful Detainer?

-Unlike an Eviction, notice is not required.
-They can immediately file it in Court.
+There are advantages to filing an Unlawful Detainer.
+First, you do not have to give notice.
 This is beneficial because it takes less time to complete.
-Another advantage is that there are less documents that they need to prove their case.
-As long as they can show that they do not accept rent, it will most likely be granted by the Court.
+Another advantage is that there are less documents they need to prove their case.
+As long as they can show that they did not accept rent and are the owner of the property, it will likely be granted by the Court.
 Once it is, the Judge will direct the Clerk to issue a Writ of Possession.
-As a result, the Sherriff will place a 24 hour notice on the Door.
+As a result, the Sherriff will place a 24-hour notice on the Door.
+It is important to know that an Unlawful can also be filed to remove a child that is over the age of 18 that does not pay rent and have a lease.

 If you need to remove an individual that does not pay rent and have a lease, contact your Unlawful Detainer Lawyer in Broward County at (954) 990-7552.